-20. The survey covers all urban and rural areas of the four provinces of Pakistan defined as such by 1998 Population Census, excluding Federally Administered Tribal Areas (FATA) and military restricted areas.
-The population of excluded areas constitutes about 2% of the total population.

-21. All sample enumeration blocks in urban areas and mouzas/dehs/villages in rural areas were enumerated except three sample areas (PSUs), due to law & order and recent flood.
-However, the number of sample households enumerated (36420) is high (equivalent) 99.9% of the total sample size) to the estimated sample size (36464).
+- 20. The survey covers all urban and rural areas of the four provinces of Pakistan defined as such by 1998 Population Census, excluding Federally Administered Tribal Areas (FATA) and military restricted areas.
+The population of excluded areas constitutes about 2% of the total population. - 21.
+All sample enumeration blocks in urban areas and mouzas/dehs/villages in rural areas were enumerated except 421 households due to non contact and refusal cases in urban and rural areas.
+However, the number of sample households (35067) enumerated as compared to total sample size (35488) is high as response rate is 98.8%.